oracle-quickstart/oci-weblogic-server/README2.md

 *NOTE*: All the `terraform` commands must be run from the `terraform` directory.

-Now, initialize the directory with the module in it.
+Next, initialize the directory with the module in it.
 This makes the module aware of the OCI provider.
 You can do this by
 running:

 ```bash